Xiaoxuan-Val/Prorecyler/README.md

 1. Map

-    All nearby bins location are shown in Map
+    Press the marker of bins in the map will show the detail info of this bin.

 2. Bins